gitname/instagraph-web-client/README.md

 Instagraph Web Client has the following limitations:

-* **Exceeds Instagram HTTP API Rate Limit**: Instagram limits the number of times a computer can access its HTTP API during a given time period.
-It is possible--for example, by submitting many distinct usernames in rapid succession--to cause this web application to exceed that limit on behalf of a visitor's computer.
-When that happens, the web application will display _generic_ error information on the page and _specific_ error information in the web browser's JavaScript console.
-Visitors can recover from that error by refraining from using the web application--and from otherwise accessing Instagram--for several minutes (e.g. 10 minutes).
+* **Hits Instagram HTTP API Rate Limit**: Instagram limits the number of times a computer can access its HTTP API during a given time period.
+It is possible—by submitting multiple distinct usernames in rapid succession, for example—to cause this web application to hit that limit on behalf of a visitor's computer.
+When that happens, the web application will display generic error information on the page and [specific error information](https://tools.ietf.org/html/rfc6585#section-4) in the web browser's JavaScript console.
+Visitors can recover from that error by refraining from using the web application—and from otherwise accessing Instagram—for several minutes (e.g. 10 minutes).

 ## FAQ

 1. **Q:** Is there an Instagraph Web _Server_ (e.g. API) to complement Instagram Web Client?
-    * **A:** No. Instagraph Web Client accesses the Instagram HTTP API directly.
-I chose this architecture in an attempt to avoid maintaining an additional web application and incurring additional hosting expenses.
-An Instagraph Web Server could be designed to, for example, share cached data between visitors and display a list of the most frequently-searched usernames.
-2. **Q:** If I reach the Instagram HTTP API rate limit, will other Instagraph Web Client users be affected?
-    * **A:** No (assuming they're using a different computer from you).
-The Instagram HTTP API rate limit is imposed on each computer independently.
+    * **A:** No. Instagraph Web Client accesses Instagram's HTTP API (i.e. Instagram's servers) directly.

 ## Demo